 The ASC Feed Steering Committee appreciates that by the time the Feed standard is released, it is most unlikely that there are sufficient volumes of sustainably certified raw materials to produce ASC certified feed.
-Until then and as the first step, feed mills can use one or both of the two ASC accepted models and ASC feed may come in two forms - according to the mass balance model (containing both eligible and non-eligible ingredients) or according to the segregation model (containing only eligible ingredients).
+Until then and as the first step, feed mills can use one or both of the two ASC accepted models and ASC feed may come in two forms - according to the mass balance production model146 (containing both eligible147 and non-eligible ingredients148) or according to the segregation production model149 (containing only eligible ingredients).
 However, feed mills are encouraged to source increasingly more eligible ingredients for ASC feed.

-To be able to produce feed under the segregation model, feed mills are required to identify and segregate eligible ingredients from non-eligible ingredients throughout all stages of production.
+To be able to produce feed under the segregation production model, feed mills are required to identify and segregate eligible ingredients from non-eligible ingredients throughout all stages of production.

-To produce feed under the mass balance model, feed mills are required to have an accounting system in place to ensure volumes of incoming eligible ingredients cover the volumes of outgoing feed produced under the mass balance model.
+To produce feed under the mass balance production model, feed mills are required to have an accounting system in place to ensure volumes of incoming eligible ingredients cover the volumes of outgoing feed produced under the mass balance production model.